IvanFan/skilltree/math/cycle.md

 # Cycle

-Endless cycle can be easily detected by a simple algorithm
+Endless cycle can be easily detected by a simple algorithm or a hash table

 example: